-The candidate period lasts a total of 6 weeks where you will be required to attend a membership educational meeting once per week.
-This gives enough time for each candidate to learn about our group, and for everyone in our group to get to know each candidate.
+The candidacy period lasts a total of 6 weeks, you will be required to attend an educational membership meeting once per week.
+This gives enough time for each candidate to learn about the sorority, and for everyone in the sorority to get to know each candidate.

 How much of a time commitment is the Sorority?

-As an active member of the sorority, you are accountable for attending the weekly scheduled meetings.
+As an active member of the sorority, you are required to attend the scheduled weekly meetings.
 Meetings typically run between 1-2 hours.
-Also, you are expected to attend as many events as you can, unless previously excused.
+You are also required to attend all the events the sorority hosts, unless previously excused.
 Events include, community service, sisterhood activities, socials with the fraternity, etc.

 What are some of the activities do you do?

 We hold professional, academic, social, philanthropic and other sisterhood events.
 Professional development events are very important to the sisterhood because we take pride in being a professional organization.
 Some events include resume building, financial planning, and lectures from industry speakers.
-Social events are typically get togethers once a month or so to just hang out and relax with sisters, go out bowling, play laser tag, or anything else to have a bit of fun and unwind.
+Social events are where sisters get to socialize with our brother fraternity, our families, and our friends outside the sorority!
+Past events include a family barbecue, a Friendsgiving dinner, and bonfires.
 For philanthropy, we participate in service activities around campus and the community, as well as donate proceeds from some of our fundraising events.
 Fundraising activities in the past have included sales of christmas ornaments, bake sales, and car washes.
 We are always open to suggestions in different types of events to host, so feel free to suggest more!

 How can I benefit from joining?

-Alpha Omega Epsilon provides sisters with networks in the professional worked through close connections with our alumni as well as nationwide with our sister chapters, including Canada!
-We also strive to prepare our sisters for the professional world.
-We provide an encouraging environment for sisters to perform their best academically, and provide support for those who struggle.
+Alpha Omega Epsilon provides sisters with networking opportunities in the professional field with the use of our alumni as well as nationwide in our other chapters, including Canada!
+We provide an encouraging environment for sisters to perform their best academically, and provide support for those who need it.
+In fact, 95% of the sisters in Alpha Omega Epsilon graduate with a degree in engineering or technical sciences!
 In addition to the professional side, we also participate in a large variety of fun events that facilitate in sister bonding.